 Our team knew we had to provide a very compelling argument to convince at least two thirds of the other RUC voting specialties to support our recommended values.
 Using the data collected through our member surveys, Drs.
 Booker and Celeste convinced the RUC that the ED E/M codes were undervalued.
 The RUC approved increases of 1.5 to 6.5 percent for Levels 1 through 4 while keeping Level 5 the same.

-In the Calendar Year (CY) 2020 PFS proposed rule, CMS accepted the RUC’s recommendation.
-If this proposal is finalized in November, in 2020 we could see an increase in ED E/M Medicare payments of approximately $130 million annually, before any additional budget neutrality adjustments.
+In the Calendar Year (CY) 2020 PFS final rule, CMS accepted the RUC’s recommendation, thereby resulting in an increase in ED E/M Medicare payments of approximately $130 million in 2020 before any additional budget neutrality adjustments.